physicsplay/Physics-games/README.md

 1. Fork the repository
 2. Create a new game following the single-file HTML pattern
 3. Ensure physics accuracy (this is non-negotiable!)
-4. Add all 3 languages (EL, EN, IT)
+4. Add all 5 languages (EL, EN, IT, ES, BG)
 5. Submit a pull request

 ### Game Requirements